Out-of-sample error estimate for robust M-estimators with convex penalty: Square loss

-Hence $\hbpsi$ is the vector of residuals of $\hbbeta$.
-In regression or sequence model with Gaussian noise, the quantity $\df$ was introduced in \cite{stein1981estimation} where Stein's Unbiased Estimate (SURE) was developed, showing that

-when $\bep\sim N({\bf 0},\sigma^2\bI_n)$ under mild differentiability and integrability assumptions.
+i.e., $\hbpsi$ is the vector of residuals.
+In regression or sequence model with Gaussian noise, the quantity $\df$ was introduced in \cite{stein1981estimation} where Stein's Unbiased Estimate (SURE) was developed, showing that $\E[\|\bX(\hbbeta-\bbeta)\|^2] = \E[\SURE]$ where $\SURE= \|\by-\bX\hbbeta\|^2 + 2\sigma^2\df - \sigma^2 n$ when $\bep\sim N({\bf 0},\sigma^2\bI_n)$ under mild differentiability and integrability assumptions.
 Numerous works followed with the goal to characterize the quantity $\df$ for estimators of interest, see for instance \cite{zou2007,tibshirani2012,kato2009degrees,dossal2013degrees} for the Lasso and the Elastic-Net, \cite{vaiter2012degrees} for the Group-Lasso, \cite{minami2020degrees} for Slope and submodular regularizers, \cite{chen2019degrees} for projection estimators, among others.
-A surprise of the present paper is that for general penalty functions, $\df$ is not only useful to estimate the in-sample error in \eqref{eq:SURE}, but also the out-of-sample error $\|\bSigma^{\frac12}(\hbbeta-\bbeta)\|_2^2$.
-Furthermore the estimates of the present do not rely on $\bep$ being normally distributed.
+A surprise of the present paper is that for general penalty functions, $\df$ is not only useful to estimate the in-sample error in $\E[\|\bX(\hbbeta-\bbeta)\|^2] = \E[\SURE]$, but also the out-of-sample error $\|\bSigma^{\frac12}(\hbbeta-\bbeta)\|_2^2$.
+Furthermore, $\E[\|\bX(\hbbeta-\bbeta)\|^2] = \E[\SURE]$ requires normality of $\bep$ while the estimate $\hat R$ of the present paper rely on the normality of $\bX$ but not that of $\bep$.